EmilSepa/selfhosting/README.md

   HPPTS/SSL on all services with a webinterface: Traefik, Portainer, pihole (only the adminpanel/webinterface, not port 53), Uptime-Kuma, SearXNG)
   Everything should work behind Traefik and should be reachable via a domain (from Hetzner for example) with Let's Encrypt Certificates.
   The peculiarity here is that I don't have an open port to the outside via my OPNsense.
 Therefore, the certificates are generated via DNS challenge.

+These are just my beginnings and I'm looking forward to improve my services.
+Currently I'm running everything on a raspberry-pi.